MiguelMarcelino/Thoth/networking/fundamentals/transport-layer-protocols.md

 1. Three-Way Handshake (Connection Establishment)

-   * SYN → Client requests connection
+   * SYN → Client requests connection (It is a control flag used to initiate a new connection by synchronizing sequence numbers between two endpoints)
    * SYN-ACK → Server acknowledges request
    * ACK → Client confirms and connection established